-- B) During financial transactions only the following individuals may be considered Voting Members:

-- 1) IVTU Chairperson

-- 2) IVTU Vice Chairperson

-- 3) The A.S.
-External Vice-President for Local Affairs

-- 4) One (1) member of the Isla Vista Community Relations Committee

-- 5) One (1) Legislative Council Off-Campus Representative

-- 6) Four (4) Co-Coordinators of the IVTU
+- B) During financial transactions only the following individuals may be considered Voting Members: - 1) IVTU Chairperson - 2) IVTU Vice Chairperson - 3) The A.S.
+External Vice-President for Local Affairs - 4) One (1) member of the Isla Vista Community Relations Committee - 5) One (1) Legislative Council Off-Campus Representative - 6) Four (4) Co-Coordinators of the IVTU

 - a) Community Outreach Coordinator

 - b) Tenant Advocate

 - c) Events Coordinator

 - d) Membership Coordinator

 - C) Non-Voting Membership during financial transactions, but shall be considered Voting Members in all other business matters of the IVTU:

 - 1) A.S.
 Advisor

 - 2) A.S.
 Executive Director

 - 3) A.S.
 President

 - 4) Community Members

-- 5) Graduate Students
+- 5) Graduate Študents

-- 1) Local Affairs Organizing Director
+- 6) Local Affairs Organizing Director

+- 7) A.S.
+Attorney General

-- 2) A.S.
-Accountability Director
+- 8) A.S.
+Controller(s)

-- D) Selection and Term of Office:

 - 1) The IVTU Chairperson is the previous year's Vice-Chairperson, unless the Vice Chairperson is unable to fulfill those duties.
 The Chairperson must first be approved by IVTU members, then nominated by the A.S.
 President and approved by Legislative Council for a term of one(1) academic year.
 The Vice Chairperson and the four (4) Coordinators shall be selected and approved by IVTU's voting members, then nominated by the A.S.
-President, with final approval by the Legislative Council for a term of one (1) academic year.

-- 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chair, then nominated by the A.S.
+President, with final approval by the Legislative Council for a term of one (1) academic year. - 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chair, then nominated by the A.S.
 President, with final approval by the Legislative Council for a term of one (1) academic year. - 3) The one (1) A.S.
 Legislative Council Representative shall be appointed by the Internal Vice-President in consensus with the External Vice-President for Local Affairs, approved by the IVTU voting members, with final approval by the Legislative Council for a term of one (1) academic year. - 4) The three (3) undergraduate representatives-at-large shall be approved by the IVTU's voting members, then nominated by the A.S.
 President, with final approval by the Legislative Council for a term of (1) academic year.